-Whilst many companies have been able to retain margin percentages and in some cases, grow margins, many other companies have simply sold more volume at the same margin or slightly lower margins driven by price discounting or increased rebates.
+Many companies have been able to retain margin percentages and, in some cases, grow margins.
+However, many other companies have simply sold more volume at the same margin or slightly lower margins driven by price discounting or increased rebates.
 It has been a case of profitless prosperity.
 The opportunity to generate earnings growth has gone unrealised.

-Some segments have been protected from imports whilst others have experienced substantial price pressures due to excess inventory and transfer pricing strategies undertaken by global players who are prepared to sell into Australia at cost, or just above, and repatriate profits into more favourable tax systems.
+Some segments have been protected from imports while others have experienced substantial price pressures due to excess inventory and transfer pricing strategies.
+These strategies are frequently undertaken by global players who are prepared to sell into Australia at cost, or just above, and repatriate profits into more favourable tax systems.